 Canning Is A Great Way To Save Your Fresh Tomatoes So You Can Use Your Garden Produce Year Round

 The canning process is a great way to preserve your own tomatoes.
-Choose which method you want to use for canning fresh tomatoes.
 Some people prefer to can whole tomatoes, halved tomatoes, or diced tomatoes.
 It really depends on the size of your tomatoes.
 Most beefsteak tomatoes will need to be diced, just to fit in the jar!
 Personally, I like canning diced tomatoes and they are easy use for a variety of recipes down the road.
 Having canned tomatoes readily available can help add flavor to any dish at a moment’s notice.
 To stock up on your own canned tomatoes, follow the simple directions below to preserve your tomatoes in jars.

 Materials